otacke/h5p-todo/README.md

 ### Categorizator
 Compound Content Type that allows to add content types (media), attach tags to them and then allow to filter them for the tags, etc.

-### Kewar: Add "description" field
-Add "description" field to QR code that can be displayed along with the QRCode

 ### General Feedback
 Allow links, could facilitate paths